tasmota/docs/docs/DeepSleep.md

 rule1|state|Behavior
 -|:-:|-
-`Wakeup`|ON/1|Device will do a TELEPERIOD and go to deepsleep asap, similar to deepsleep with intervall `Wakeup`|OFF/0|Device will stay ON until send to deepsleep with Restart 9 (deepsleep) `Wakeup`|ONCE/5|Device will do a TELEPERIOD and go to deepsleep asap, with the next wakeup the device will stay ON
+`Wakeup`|ON/1|Device will do a TELEPERIOD and go to deepsleep asap, similar to deepsleep with interval `Wakeup`|OFF/0|Device will stay ON until send to deepsleep with Restart 9 (deepsleep) `Wakeup`|ONCE/5|Device will do a TELEPERIOD and go to deepsleep asap, with the next wakeup the device will stay ON